 The goal of our research and development programs is to accelerate genomics for the advancement of science and medicine.
-To this end, we focus our research and development efforts on the following areas: improving the performance of our core Sequencing Engine; developing new applications for the G4; developing the PX; and enabling future instruments.
+To this end, we focus our research and development efforts on the following areas: improving the performance of our core Sequencing Engine; developing the G4X; and enabling future instruments.
 Our research and development teams are located in our headquarters in San Diego, California.
-As of December 31, 2022, we had 134 employees in research and development.
+As of December 31, 2023, we had 127 employees in research and development.